openplotter/docs/moitessier/moitessier_app.rst

 .. admonition:: Shutdown button

-	You may now safely shutdown your OpenPlotter / Raspbian OS via this the Moitessier HAT 2 shutdown switch.
+	You may now safely shutdown your OpenPlotter / Raspbian OS via the Moitessier HAT 2 shutdown switch.
 This will prevent your SD card image from crashing when turning off your Pi with power-off only.

 	.. image:: img/shutdown.png
 		:align: center